digidigital/OCRthyPDF-Essentials/README.md

 # OCRthyPDF-Essentials
 Make your PDF files text-searchable (A GUI for [OCRmyPDF](https://github.com/jbarlow83/OCRmyPDF/))

-This is a basic user interface for the command line tool [OCRmyPDF](https://github.com/jbarlow83/OCRmyPDF/).
+This is a user interface for the command line tool [OCRmyPDF](https://github.com/jbarlow83/OCRmyPDF/).

 It's main purpose is to provide users that are not used to command line tools access to OCRmyPDF's basic features.